To schedule a campus visit, email us at [email protected]

 If you have questions or problems concerning Slate, please contact the UMD Graduate School Office directly at (218) 726-7523 or email [email protected].
 All other questions or problems concerning your application can be directed to the UMD Psychology Department at [email protected].

 Applicants will be notified by the program, via email or phone call, with the program's decision.
-Official admission decisions are communicated to applicants using the Slate application system, once your transcripts and any credentials (test reports, diploma copies, etc.) are authenticated by Graduate School officials.
+Official admission decisions are communicated to applicants using the Slate application system, once your transcripts and any credentials (test reports, etc.) are authenticated by Graduate School officials.
 The email will ask you to log into your application to view your admission decision.

 Admitted applicants may request a deferral of their admission to graduate study for up to one year without reapplying.
 If the deferral is approved and the student does not start within the one year period, the applicant must reapply.